aayushvij04/Math-Tutor-AI/README.md

 A sophisticated chat-based math tutor that combines Retrieval-Augmented Generation (RAG) over a curated math Q&A dataset with conversational AI, confidence detection, and motivational support.
 The system mimics a friendly, knowledgeable human teacher who adapts explanations based on student understanding and emotional state.

+## Note
+- For using the project openrouter api go to "open-router" branch on the same repository

 ## 👥 Contributors

 - [Kushal Makkar](https://github.com/kushal06-makkar)